splunk/observability-workshop/docs/servicebureau/teams.md

 ### 3.2 Notification Integrations

-In addition to sending alert notifications via email, you can configure SignalFx to send alert notifications to the services shown below.
+In addition to sending alert notifications via email, you can configure Observability Cloud to send alert notifications to the services shown below.

 ![Notifications options](../images/servicebureau/integrations.png)